WSWB: Sinclair operation and ownership

-On September 25, 2013, New Age Media announced that it would sell most of its stations, including WOLF-TV and WQMY, to the Sinclair Broadcast Group.
-Concurrently, MPS Media planned to sell WSWB to Cunningham Broadcasting; the station would continue to be operated by WOLF-TV.
-On October 31, 2014, MPS Media requested the dismissal of its application to sell WSWB; the next day, Sinclair purchased the non-license assets of the stations it planned to buy from New Age Media and began operating them through a master service agreement.
+On September 25, 2013, New Age Media announced that it would sell most of its stations, including WOLF-TV and WQMY, to Sinclair Broadcast Group for $90 million.
+Concurrently, WSWB was to be sold by MPS Media to Cunningham Broadcasting and continue to be operated by WOLF-TV.
+On October 31, 2014, New Age Media requested the dismissal of its application to sell WOLF-TV and WQMY; the next day, Sinclair closed on its purchase of the non-license assets of the New Age Media stations.
+New Age continued to hold the licenses, but Sinclair began operating the stations through a master service agreement.